tiiuae/ghaf-infra/terraform/README.md

 To support infrastructure development in isolated environments, this project uses [terraform workspaces](https://developer.hashicorp.com/terraform/cli/workspaces).
 The main reasons for using terraform workspaces include:
 - Different workspaces allow deploying different instances of ghaf-infra.
 Each instance has a completely separate state data, making it possible to deploy `dev`, `prod`, or even private development instances of ghaf-infra.
 This makes it possible to first develop and test infrastructure changes in a private development environment, before proposing changes to shared (e.g. `dev` or `prod`) environments.
 The configuration codebase is the same between all the environments, with the differentiation options defined in the [`main.tf`](./main.tf#L69).
 - Parts of the ghaf-infra infrastructure are persistent and shared between different environments.
 As an example, private `dev` environments share the binary cache storage.
 This arrangement makes it possible to treat, for instance, `dev` and private ghaf-infra instances dispensable: ghaf-infra instances can be temporary and short-lived as it's easy to spin-up new environments without losing any valuable data.
 The persistent data is configured outside the root ghaf-infra terraform deployment in the `terraform/persistent` directory.
 There may be many 'persistent' infrastructure instances - currently `dev` and `prod` deployments have their own instances of the persistent resources.
 This means that `dev` and `prod` instances of ghaf-infra do **not** share any persistent data.
 As an example, `dev` and `prod` deployments of ghaf-infra have a separate binary cache storage.
 The binding to persistent resources from ghaf-infra is done in the [`main.tf`](./main.tf#L166) based on the terraform workspace name and resource location.
+Persistent data initialization is automatically done with `terraform-init.sh` script.
 - Currently, the following resources are defined 'persistent', meaning `dev` and `prod` instances do not share the following resources:
     - Binary cache storage: [`binary-cache-storage.tf`](./persistent/binary-cache-storage/binary-cache-storage.tf)
     - Binray cache signing key: [`binary-cache-sigkey.ft`](./persistent/binary-cache-sigkey/binary-cache-sigkey.tf)